Monero

 Frequently asked

-Does Monero have a maximum supply?
+Does Monero have a supply cap?